hexpm/specifications/registry-v2.md

 ## Namespaces

 Repositories may optionally support namespaces.
-A namespace can be seen as a sub-repository to the main repository.
-A namespace resource is prefixed `@` and the namespace name as a path segment, it should expose the following endpoints:
+A namespace can be seen as a sub-repository to the main repository or clients can map a namespace to a completely different repository.
+A namespaced resource is prefixed `@` and the namespace name as a path segment, it should expose the following endpoints:

  * `/@NAMESPACE/names`
  * `/@NAMESPACE/versions`
  * `/@NAMESPACE/packages/NAME`

+If no namespace is specified in the `Dependency` message it should be assumed that the dependency is located in the same namespace as dependent package.
+The name for the official Hex.pm namespace is "hexpm" and should not be used by any other namespace.

 ## Retiring Releases